pckrishnadas88/nodejs-interview-questions-with-answers/readme.md

 </details>
 <details>
   <summary>2.
 How does Node.js works(Event loop Explained)</summary>
-  This is best explained in the video.
+  This is best explained in this video.

   [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://youtu.be/8aGhZQkoFbQ/).
 </details>